dqops/dqo/docs/checks/column/datetime/datetime-value-in-range-date-percent.md

 # datetime value in range date percent data quality checks

-Column-level check that ensures that there are no more than a set percentage of date values in given range in a monitored column.
+A column-level check that ensures that there are no more than a set percentage of date values in a given range in a monitored column.

 ___